seynur/blog/_posts/2025-09-24-streaming-logs-from-kafka-to-splunk-using-the-splunk-sink-connector.md

 *📝 Save the Following to* `splunk-forti-sink-connector.json`:

-> 💾 Please remember that, since this is a test use case, we will not use *SSL* for the *HEC token*.
+> *💾 Please remember that*, since this is a test use case, we will not use *SSL* for the *HEC token*.
 Therefore, in the configurations, we should include the parameter `{"splunk.hec.ssl.validate.certs": "false"};` otherwise, it should be set to true.

 ```
 {
   "name": "splunk-sink-connector",